 Create a sense of purpose for everyone is by building community

 He wants to connect everyone in the world.
-And he know that the long voyage can be started by small steps.
-And he gave real life examples of some of the fellows of Harvard who are attending the ceremony.
+And he knows that the long voyage can be started by small steps.
+And he gave real-life examples of some of the fellows of Harvard who are attending the ceremony.
 Mark refers some gem of students who have found a good purpose of life and started working on them to make the world better place.

 But I know we can rebuild our communities and start new ones because many of you already are.